FWeidhas/hooked/README.md

 ### 🏞️ Create Trips

-- Create a trip to your chosen fishing spot, select a date and a friend to invite.
+- Create a trip to your chosen fishing spot and select a date to create it.

 ### 🌦️ Check the Weather